Oneetx.exe Virus ⛏️ (Coin Miner Trojan) Removal

 Shortly about cryptocurrency mining

 Cryptocurrency mining term means the activity of calculating the transaction block hash.
-That is a integral part of any project based on the blockchain technology.
-Since this action takes a lot of calculations, a strong machine is required.
-Exactly, the graphic card is better for this purpose, because they have more cores available.
+That is an integral part of any project based on blockchain technology.
+Since this action requires many calculations, a powerful machine is needed.
+The graphic card is probably better for this purpose because they have more cores available.
 Cryptocurrency mining farms usually consist of tens and hundreds of GPUs to conduct their activity effectively.
 Such systems are not usable for “general” purposes, like gaming or web browsing.
-Crooks who make profit via this coin miner use someones’ PCs instead, even if they are used for the regular activity.2
+Crooks who profit from this coin miner actively exploit someone’s PCs instead, even if the PCs are used for regular activities.2

 List of the typical coin miner symptoms